 What exactly is “The Way of St. Paul”?

-The Way of St. Paul is an innovative church initiative designed to help churches grow in strength, effectiveness and numbers.
-It is based on three ideas: a) the work that produces growth takes time to “take root” (18-36 months at a minimum); b) successful work can only be accomplished by a team of 4-10 people (depending on the size of the congregation) always led by the rector or senior pastor; and c) that Episcopalians can learn to joyfully help others become committed followers of Jesus Christ, growing their own faith along the way.
+The Way of St. Paul is an innovative church initiative designed to help churches grow first and foremost in discipleship, which then helps them grow in strength, effectiveness and numbers.
+It’s not about giving congregations a program or a set of answers; it’s about empowering congregations to experiment and find what will work best for them in their individual communities.
+The Way of St. Paul is based on three ideas: a) the work that produces growth takes time to “take root” (18-36 months at a minimum); b) successful work can only be accomplished by a team of 4-10 people (depending on the size of the congregation) always led by the rector or senior pastor; and c) that Episcopalians can learn to joyfully help others become committed followers of Jesus Christ, growing their own faith along the way.

 Is this an “out of the box” program?